23. A GOVERNMENT IN TRUTH

 National Education

 The curriculum of the schools would be accredited and would come from the Upper Chambers.
-The curriculum byline would be honesty and factuality.
-Healthful traditions would be respected and taught along with tolerance and knowledge of other religions and the appreciation of all beauty.
+The curriculum byline would be honesty, factuality, and ethical stewardship.
+Healthful traditions would be respected and taught along with tolerance and knowledge of religions and the appreciation of all beauty.
 Curriculum will become involved with the wisdom of survival and reverence.
 As the student's minds recapitulate, levels of magic should be allowed to evolve.
-The need for magic in some levels of humanity, either in the young or the mature, should be worked with rather than
+The need for magic in some levels of humanity, either in the young or the mature, should be worked with rather than fought.
+As students determine their level of capability by their performance, they should be grouped and taught accordingly.
+Expecting all students to achieve equally is against the laws of evolution.

 Educating people with solid, factual knowledge is to give them power to evolve a more intelligent, healthier society.
 As an example, Kuru is a disease which is transmitted to children by their mothers who feed them blood during ritual cannibalism.
 Primitive people seem to understand this for it has recently gone into sharp decline since the people have been taught how it is transmitted.
 There has been no problem for their primitive society to make this illegal.
 Our society, too, must take a hard look at what we are doing in regards to practices that effect society today and in the future.